Market Entry and Real World Data – China's Medical Device Industry

 On 26 March 2020, through the use of real-world data and pursuant to the Hainan Pilot Program, Allergan’s XEN Glaucoma Treatment System became the first foreign-manufactured medical device registered in China.
 It took only five months from the real-world studies that started in November 2019 to the final registration approval of the NMPA.
 If this had followed the normal route of clinical trial, the registration process could have taken three to five years to complete.
 NMPA has separately indicated that several products are currently being reviewed for registration under the Hainan Pilot Program.

 The RWD Draft becoming law will provide alternatives to the current clinical evaluation regime for medical devices in China.
-This should providing significant time and cost saving in registering Class II and Class III medical devices.
+This should provide significant time and cost saving in registering Class II and Class III medical devices.

 The RWD Draft and the NMPA initiatives are already providing a new path for medical device registration in China.
 For example, a foreign manufacturer may join the existing Hainan Pilot Program, or take advantage of the RWD Draft once it becomes law to use real world data for clinical evaluation and waiving any clinical trial requirements.